 - $10 in Uber Cash monthly for a total of $120 per year to use on rides or Uber Eats when you add your Amex Gold to your account (enrollment required)

-- $100 to use for spa treatments, dining credit, and other resort activities when you book The Hotel Collection through American Express Travel.
+- $100 to use for spa treatments, dining credit, and other resort activities when you book The Hotel Collection through American Express Travel

-- Free ShopRunner membership to receive two-day shipping at no additional charge for online purchases at select major stores.
+- Free ShopRunner membership to receive two-day shipping at no additional charge for online purchases at select major stores

 - Early access to pre-sales of tickets, special seating, and member-only events, concerts, and shows

-Who Should Get Chase Sapphire Preferred
+Who Should Get the Chase Sapphire Preferred card?

-The annual fee of $95 is hard to beat, especially if you don’t think you would use the Uber and dining credits the American Express Gold Card offers.
+The card’s annual fee of $95 is hard to beat, especially if you don’t think you would use the Uber and dining credits the American Express Gold Card offers.
 But consider your own spending habits.

 Even though the categories seem limited, this program shouldn’t be overlooked.

 That’s the same as if you had redeemed them for travel through Ultimate Rewards.
-It’s also much better than if you opt for “Cash Back.”
+It’s also much better than if you opt for cash back.

-Who Should Get Amex Gold
+Who Should Get the Amex Gold Card?

 Opt for the Amex Gold card if you can justify the much higher annual fee of $250.
 This may be easier than you think.

-Amex Gold rewards you for using your card at restaurants and U.S. supermarkets ($25,000 annually, then 1X points afterward).
+Amex Gold rewards you for using your card at restaurants and U.S. supermarkets ($25,000 annually, then 1x points afterward).